-- Maintain Your Privacy: Collaborative Law is a private process, unlike litigation which plays out in a public courtroom.
-Further, litigation often generates many public documents that include allegations and other "dirty laundry."
+Maintain Your Privacy: Collaborative Law is a private process whereas litigation often plays out in a public courtroom.
+Further, litigation often generates many public documents that include allegations and other “dirty laundry.”